apache/directory-fortress-core/README-QUICKSTART-WINDOWS.txt

 binary dependencies from online Maven repo.

 NOTE: The Fortress build.xml may run without connection to Internet iff:
-- The Fortress source modules have been downloaded
 - The binary dependencies are already present in FORTRESS_HOME/lib folder
 - Local mode has been enabled on target machine.
 Local mode can be enabled by adding this property to build.properties: